Let the Good Times Roll (film): Release and reception

-Let the Good Times Roll received its premiere in New York, New York on May 25, 1973.
+Let the Good Times Roll premiered on May 25, 1973, in four theatres; two in New York City, one in Hicksville, New York and one in Totowa, New Jersey.
 It was later shown in Finland, Hungary, and Sweden.
 Steven Otfinoski credits its success with bolstering Bo Diddley's career, which at the time was stagnating.

 Canby noted that the performers seemed much different than they were during their earlier careers, with gained weight, longer and thinner hair, and Little Richard having "openly embraced androgyny".
 Overall, he considered the film an "engaging, technically superior concert film that recalls music of the nineteen-fifties".
 A review in Variety stated, "Columbia's 'Let the Good Times Roll' is a smash recreation of 1950s rock 'n' roll frenzy, a moving and exciting nostalgia trip" that "could become one of the sleepers of 1973."
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote that it "gives us mostly the music of the late 1950s as performed 15 years later by the same artists.
 But it doesn’t condescend.
 It isn't a movie that finds anything camp about Chuck Berry singing 'Johnny B. Goode.'
 It understands that if the song and the singer were good then, they are both still good."
 Gene Siskel of the Chicago Tribune awarded three-and-a-half stars out of four and wrote, "Interspersed among the 28 songs (including Chuck Berry with his 'Johnny B. Goode,' Danny and the Juniors bubbling 'At the Hop,' and The Five Satins wailing 'In the Still of the Night,') are film clips and photographs of the persons, movies, and fads that marked the time and, seen again, bring on laughter and a wistful feeling."
 Kevin Thomas of the Los Angeles Times described the film as "an infectiously nostalgic—and therefore often amusing—entertainment that should appeal as much to the youth of today as to those of us who came of age in the 50s."
 Tom Zito of The Washington Post called it "the first film to view rock 'n' roll in its broad cultural perspective.
 The result may well be the best rock film yet."

 Mark Deming of Allmovie wrote that the artists are in "fine shape" and that Let the Good Times Roll is one of the "few movies about '50s rock that well and truly rocks".

 The film has been shown on Turner Classic Movies (TCM) with an introductory analysis by host Ben Mankiewicz.
 The film has not been released on DVD.